Why Behavioral Interview Questions Fail

 You will never be able to conduct an accurate interview unless you know what these outcomes are!
 If you aren’t measuring that in your interview, you’re measuring the wrong things.
 It’s what the candidate DOES with their skills and experience, not the fact they have a minimum number of years of experience.

 Therefore, first define successful job performance before you interview.
-You'll discover more about this Performance-based Hiring method here.
+To learn more about Performance-based Hiring method contact us using this link.

 Give the Candidate Performance Expectations Early: Provide the candidate with information about the job to include what these successful outcomes are that you’re looking for.
 This provides the critical context for your specific job.
 This helps the candidate think though their years of experience and choose the most relevant examples.
 It improves accuracy for the candidate and the interviewer.